 In 2018, about 40 to 50 percent of married couples in the U.S. get divorced.
 But when are Florida couples more likely to go separate ways?
-Today, we invited our Fort Lauderdale divorce attorney from the Law Office of Gustavo E. Frances, P.A., to answer this question.
+Today, we invited our divorce lawyer in Fort Lauderdale from The Law Office of Gustavo E. Frances, P.A., to answer this question.

 The scenario is way too common in Fort Lauderdale and elsewhere in Florida: the couple gets married in their 20s, then start having kids within the next two years or so, and then spend their 30s and the majority of 40s to raise their children.
 And then, in their 40s and 50s, Florida families begin to fall apart at an exponential rate.

 Spouses in Florida are more likely to file papers for divorce when their children have reached the age of 18, and even more so when their children have left the parent’s home.
 Our divorce attorney in Fort Lauderdale explains that many parents in their 30s and 40s choose to stay married for the sake of their children even though they have little to no affection for one another and things are no longer working between them.

 They choose to wait until the children are mature enough to handle their parent’s divorce.
 Whether or not it is a rational decision is quite questionable, but without doubt, divorce lawyers all across Florida get a tremendous number of calls from married individuals in their 40s and 50s seeking a divorce.

 Raising children, retiring, paying for the children’s education, and many other factors can put a major strain on every marriage, which is why married couples are more likely to get divorced as their children get older.